openstack/openstack-manuals/doc/common/glossary.rst

       its associated metadata, such as machine state, OS disk size, and so on.

+   Container Infrastructure Management service

+      To provide a set of services for provisioning, scaling, and managing container orchestration engines.

    container server

       An Object Storage server that manages containers.

-   Containers service

-      OpenStack project that provides a set of services for management of application containers in a multi-tenant cloud environment.
-The code name of the project name is magnum.

    container service